 The Compensation Committee believes that periodically awarding equity compensation to the executive officers and other senior management promotes the Company's long-term performance by aligning the officers' economic interests with shareholder value.
-During 2012, the Board has adopted amendments to the 2005 LTIP authorizing the grant of restricted stock units, in addition to stock options and other types of awards available thereunder.
-These amendments are subject to shareholder approval and will not become effective unless shareholder approval is obtained at the Annual Meeting.
-(See, Amendment of 2005 Long Term Incentive Plan.)
 The amounts of stock option or restricted stock units awarded are based on various subjective factors primarily relating to the responsibilities of the officer and his past and expected future contributions to the growth and profitability of the Company.

-During fiscal 2012, the Compensation Committee conditionally granted an aggregate of 62,829 restricted stock units to executive officers of the Company subject to approval of proposed amendments to the 2005 LTIP by the shareholders at the Annual Meeting.
-Each grant provided that the restricted stock units would vest and shares of the common stock become issuable on March 31, 2015, if and to the extent that the compound average annual growth rate in the book value per share of the Common Stock for the period from January 1, 2012 through December 31, 2014 achieved or exceeded certain targets.
-The total number of shares which may ultimately become issuable with respect to the restricted stock units conditionally granted to executive officers ranges from zero shares, if the compound average annual growth rate in the book value per share of the Common Stock during this period is less than 8%, to 94,244 shares, if the compound average annual growth rate in the book value per share of the Common Stock during this period is 15% or greater.
-During fiscal 2012, the Compensation Committee did not award any stock options to any of the executive officers of the Company.
+During fiscal 2014, the Compensation Committee did not award any stock options to any of the executive officers of the Company.
+During fiscal 2014, the Compensation Committee granted an aggregate of 72,878 restricted stock units to the current executive officers of the Company.
+One grant provided that the restricted stock units would vest and shares of the common stock become issuable on March 31, 2018, and all other grants provided that the restricted stock units would vest and shares of the common stock become issuable on March 31, 2017, in each case if and to the extent that the compound average annual growth rate in the book value per share of the Common Stock for the preceding three calendar years had achieved or exceeded certain targets.
+The total number of shares which may ultimately become issuable with respect to the restricted stock units granted in 2014 to the current executive officers ranges from zero shares, if the compound average annual growth rate in the book value per share of the Common Stock is less than 8% (or 9% with respect to the grant vesting March 31, 2018), to 109,317 shares, if the compound average annual growth rate in the book value per share of the Common Stock is 15% or greater.

 Consideration of Shareholder Advisory Vote.
-At the Company's 2012 annual meeting of shareholders, an advisory resolution approving the compensation of the Company's executive officers was favored by approximately 98% of the shares represented at the meeting.
+At the Company's 2014 annual meeting of shareholders, an advisory resolution approving the compensation of the Company's executive officers was favored by approximately 98% of the shares voted.
 The Compensation Committee has considered these results in determining to continue its current compensation policies.
-The Compensation Committee believes that its subsequent compensation decisions have been consistent with both its existing compensation policies and the 2012 shareholder advisory vote.
+The Compensation Committee believes that its subsequent compensation decisions have been consistent with both its existing compensation policies and the 2014 shareholder advisory vote.

 Tax and Accounting Implications.
 Section 162(m) of the Internal Revenue Code generally imposes a \$1.0 million per person annual limit on the amount the Company may deduct as compensation expense for its executive officers.
 The Compensation Committee has not established any policy precluding the payment of compensation in excess of the amount deductible under IRC Section 162(m).
-However, the compensation of all executive officers was fully deductible during fiscal 2012, and the Company does not presently anticipate that the compensation of any executive officer will exceed this limit on deductibility for fiscal 2013.
+However, the compensation of all executive officers was fully deductible during fiscal 2014, and the Company does not presently anticipate that the compensation of any executive officer will exceed this limit on deductibility for fiscal 2015.